Raunit0121/SmartTaskSchedulers/README.md

 ### 📦 Future Improvements

- Edit and delete task functionality
+ --Edit and delete task functionality

- Filters (by today, by priority)
+ --Filters (by today, by priority)

- Tray icon reminders
+ --Tray icon reminders

- Notifications with sound
+ --Notifications with sound

 ### 🧑‍💻 Author